gb101-blaken/Hello-World-blaken-edition/README.md

 learning to use gh
 I've always wanted to build and gost websites
 I'm finally taking the steps.
-This is not easy when your starting out but I know the hard work is goig to pay off
+This is not easy when your starting out but I know the hard work is going to pay off